adnanhaider81/denv-2023-pakistan-analysis/README.md

    - BLAST remote against NCBI nt to identify closest matches.
    - Download selected GenBank sequences for context trees and for mapping references.

-4) Reference-based mapping and masked consensus
+4) Reference based mapping and masked consensus
-   - For each sample, choose the best reference from BLAST hits and map with BWA-MEM.
+   - For each sample, choose the best reference from BLAST hits and map with BWA MEM.
-   - Sort, mark duplicates, compute per-base depth.
+   - Sort, mark duplicates, compute per base depth.
    - Mask sites below a coverage threshold to N and call variants with bcftools.
    - Build a masked consensus per sample.
 The default minimum depth is 10, matching the study.